This live online literature and composition class is suited for high school students and advanced middle school students.

 Writers WRITE and writers READ, and this course offers students a wide selection of opportunities to grow in both areas.
-Following in the creative style and artistic expression of both Readers in Residence and Writers in Residence, this course designed for high school credit takes a close look at communicating ideas through language, and studies the literary tools writers use to do so in an interesting and engaging manner.
-Through reading and reflecting on the work of a variety of authors across multiple genres, students will grow in analytic skills, clear communication, and the art and craft of writing well.
+With a focus on creative style and artistic expression, this course designed for high school credit takes a close look at communicating ideas through language, and studies the literary tools writers use to do so in an interesting and engaging manner.
+Through reading and reflecting on the work and lives of a variety of authors across multiple genres, students will grow in analytic skills, clear communication, and the art and craft of writing well.

 Who should enroll?

 - High speed, broadband Internet

 - Sound card and microphone (for live sessions)